sebastianconcept/tpe/README.md

 ## On input digestion

-For the deserialization part of digesting input, I've decided to use Serde and csv as suggested as they are well known robust and well maintained crates.
+For the deserialization part of digesting input, I've decided to use [Serde](https://github.com/serde-rs/serde) and [csv](https://github.com/BurntSushi/rust-csv) as suggested as they are well known robust and well maintained crates.

 For the `Transaction` struct you'll find I've made it derive `Deserialize` but also enforced deserialization correctness on the `type` field of the CSV input data so we only have valid structs for processing.
 The program achieves that using the `TransactionType` enum together with Serde's feature `rename_all = "lowercase"` so the names of the variants are not only consistent with the ones in the data but also comfortably maintainable.

 Regarding to parsed numerical values, I've made Serde's `Deserializer` to use a custom function named `decimal_from_string`.
-It reads the string parsing it as `f64` but returning an instantiated `Decimal` from the `fraction` crate because it promises losless fractions and decimals.
-This is valuable when there are lots of transactions, which with time it will happen, and `account.held` and `account.total` values can preserve precision.
-Any further rendering of these values, I'm taking that as a concern of a presentation layer that could, for example, decide later on how many digits to print without making the program loose any precision for its inner math.
+It reads the string parsing it as `f64` but returning an instantiated `Decimal` from the `fraction` crate because it promises lossless fractions and decimals.
+This is valuable when there are lots of transactions, which with time it will happen, and `account.held` and `account.total` values can preserve precision which is specially valuable for values in coins that deal with either monumental or extremely small numerical values.
+Any further rendering of these values, I'm taking that as a concern of the presentation layer that could, for example, decide later on how many digits to print without making the program loose any precision for its inner math.
+In this program, `account.render_as_output_line()` is dealing with that.

 ## Processing Sequence